EFFECTIVE DATE: 8/27/2020

 We do not knowingly collect or allow the collection of Personal Data via the Sites or in connection with our Operations from persons under the age of 13.
 If we learn that we have collected the Personal Data of someone under the age of 13, we will take appropriate steps to delete this information.
 If you are a parent or guardian of someone under the age of 13 and discover that your child has submitted Personal Data to us, you may contact us at firstname.lastname@example.org and ask us to remove your child’s personal information from our systems.

-Personal Data collected through the Sites may be stored and processed in any country in which we or our affiliates, suppliers, service providers or agents maintain facilities.
+Personal Data collected through the Sites may be stored and processed in any country in which we or our parent companies or other affiliates, suppliers, service providers or agents maintain facilities.
 By using the Sites, or otherwise engaging with our Operations, you expressly consent to any transfer of your Personal Data outside of your country (including to third countries that may not have been assessed as having adequate privacy laws).
-Nevertheless, we take steps to ensure that our affiliates, suppliers, service providers and agents comply with our standards of privacy regardless of their location.
+Nevertheless, we take steps to ensure that our parent companies or other affiliates, suppliers, service providers and agents comply with our standards of privacy regardless of their location.

 State-Specific Privacy Rights